mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 Last is, we don’t like salvation.
 Because if you love salvation so much, you feel boring.
 You feel boring, and also you feel cold from humanity, human nature.
 Do you understand that one?
 You feel cold, because always keep away from it.
 And then you have to get something from heaven... very relieved.
 Always you have to be mindful of something great beyond human world.
 Okay?
 But I don’t think it is salvation.
 The salvation is something manifested in concrete, in details, every day.
 That’s why when you do gassho, there is enlightenment and salvation there; otherwise, you cannot deal with gassho as a form with stability.
 Is that clear?

 [Dogen Zenji](glossary#dogen) mentions [Buddha](glossary#buddha)’s teaching in terms of wisdom; that is [Shobogenzo](dogen#shobogenzo) [Genjokoan](dogen#genjokoan).
 Salvation is described by regulation of the monastery, so called Eihei Shingi.
-The last year, couple years ago, we had that practice; how to wash your face [chuckles], how to use the bathroom, how to cook in the kitchen, and how do you deal with toilet paper, and how do you deal with your clothes, and hairs, et cetera.
-And then, according to Dogen’s teaching, and everyone completely said the... kind of ... it seems to me everyone could be kind of suffocated, to death. [laughs] Because ... form, gassho is do this like this, and not like this, not like this, not like this; something like that.
+The last year, couple years ago, we had that practice; how to wash your face – *[he chuckles]*, how to use the bathroom, how to cook in the kitchen, and how do you deal with toilet paper, and how do you deal with your clothes, and hairs, et cetera.
+And then, according to Dogen’s teaching, and everyone completely said the... kind of ... it seems to me everyone could be kind of suffocated, to death. *[He laughs.]* Because ... form, gassho is do this like this, and not like this, not like this, not like this; something like that.
 All this, Dogen [Zenji](glossary#zenji) puts you in a certain frame or form.
 And then you don’t like it; because you like freedom.
-The freedom that you like is not freedom! [chuckle] Confusion.
+The freedom that you like is not freedom! *[He chuckles.]* Confusion.
 In terms of Buddha’s eyes, your freedom is missed(?).
 That’s why Buddha always expresses his own compassion, and puts you in a certain frame, so called Buddha’s land, Buddha’s world.
 Cosmic.
 Whatever you say.
 But we don’t like it.
 But, there is salvation there.
 So where is the salvation?
 Right now, right here.
 That’s it.

 ##### 35:35